vakkD/robocarfinal/Project Proposal.md

 We are making an Arduino RC car.
 We are taking what we created last term and massively improving it.
 My role in this project is to design and create the steering mechanism, gearbox and differential rear wheel drive.
 Lewis' role is to program the motors and Elisha has control of all the circuitry.

 # My Role and Idea
 Two motors can be used to increase the torque, using a differential for two inputs and one output, allowing two motors to power one shaft [[3.2]](storycard_components.jpeg).
 Or two motors spinning in the same direction, on either side of the shaft, both giving power directly to the shaft [[3.4]](storycard_components.jpeg), though two motors would be very unlikely to be needed and we will probably just use one motor.
 This setup of two motors would only be needed if the car ends up being very heavy.

 The motor power will be driven into the gearbox which will control the torque and speed depending on the terrain.
 The design that I have created currently only supports manual transmission (without a clutch).
 Meaning at the moment, shifting has to be done using an external servo motor.
 The gearbox is two-speed, 2:1 and 1:2 [[10]](https://woodgears.ca/gear/ratio.html), the gif below explains better how this works, but the big and small gear switch spots, from input to output.
 Having the small gear as input creates more torque (2:1) and the large gear as input creates more speed (1:2) [[7]](gearboxv1%20calculations.txt), this can be seen [[10]](https://shorturl.at/dGQU8).
 This power will then feed into the drive shaft that will go into the limited slip diff and spin both the back wheels [[3.1]](storycard_components.jpeg) and [[1]](cardesign.jpeg).
+My box and arrows design is a better representaion of this [[9]](robocar_box_arrow.jpg), this shows the full system and how I plan to lay everything out, at the moment anyway.

 Turning will work with one stepper motor (explained why in Lewis' writeup) connected to a gear at the end.
 This end gear will be on a gear rack [[11]](https://khkgears.net/new/gear_knowledge/the-first-step-of-mechanism-design-using-gears/know-about-gear-types-and-relations-between-the-two-shafts.html), moving the plate left and right, which then turn the wheels [[3.3]](storycard_components.jpeg).